 Whatever the size of the business, or the challenges it faces, there’s a great deal to gain by recognising the potential payback in investing thought and action into wellbeing.

-So, that’s theory.
+So, that’s the theory.
 If you’ve stuck with it so far, you’re likely to be asking one big question: where do we start?

 If you want practical suggestions, read our 5 cost-effective wellbeing ideas.
 You’ll find some ‘quick win’ solutions to help you form a wellbeing strategy that could help improve employees’ performance at work, as well as cutting down on absence.
 Big rewards indeed.